FAQs: Frequently Asked Questions

 Yes, only if you use and your equipment supports

-Message-Authenticatorfor the UDP.It is recommended you use RadSec where possible for reasons of security as well as user privacy.
+Message-Authenticatorwhen using UDP.It is recommended you use RadSec where possible for reasons of security as well as user privacy.

-- What authentication methods are supports?
+- What authentication methods are supported?

 -